 Rotem has a deep background in creating statistical tools to model data for applications in biology.
 He has accumulated experience in data science from within and outside biology since 2003.
 Rotem graduated from the Hebrew University in Jerusalem with a B.Sc. in physics and received his Ph.D. in computational and systems biology from MIT.

-Deirdre is the Manager of Quality at Finch Therapeutics and oversees the Quality team.
+Deirdre is the QA Manager at Finch Therapeutics and oversees the Quality Assurance team.
 Her previous experience includes quality assurance roles at biotech and clinical research organizations, clinical trial management for a medical device start up as well as over 5 years as a metrology technician in the defense, aerospace, biotech and pharmaceutical industries.
-Deirdre earned her Bachelor’s degree in Technology Management from Saint Leo University while serving on active duty in the United States Air Force.
-She is pursuing a Master’s in Project Management with a specialization in Clinical Trial Design at Northeastern University and will graduate in December 2016.
+Deirdre earned her Bachelor’s in Technology Management from Saint Leo University while serving on active duty in the United States Air Force and her Master’s in Project Management with a specialization in Clinical Trial Design from Northeastern University.

 Deirdre is passionate about the delivery of breakthrough therapies to patients suffering from conditions for which no effective treatment is currently available.

 Kurt is a Quality Supervisor at Finch Therapeutics.
 He is a graduate of University of Vermont, with a B.S. in Biological Sciences and a focus in microbiology.
 From a young age, he has been interested in connecting business applications to the healthcare system, and Finch has been a way for him to bridge those interests.
 Kurt is excited to be a part of Finch because its continuing impact on FMT and microbiome research is something that many patients will benefit from.
 Kurt plans to help further develop Finch's FMT production pipeline, and to assist in quality assurance procedures as Finch continues to reach more patients in need.